 Under the terms of the Company's agreement at La Golondrina, RRM must drill just over a further 900m and complete an in-house feasibility study in order to exercise its Option and acquire 100% of the project before October 2018.
 Managements view is that the drilling results indicate potential for a bulk tonnage target at La Golondrina and extends mineralized potential of the La Golondrina project beyond the confines of the current mining license.
-Consequently, before commencing any further drilling on the La Golondrina, RRM intends is to complete a proposed airborne geophysical survey over the area.
+Consequently, before commencing any further drilling on La Golondrina, RRM intends to consolidate licenses in the region and complete a proposed airborne geophysical survey over the area.